winverma/dino-game-automator/README.md

-# Chrome Dino Game
+# Chrome Dino Game - Automated!

-> This is a recreation of everyone's favorite offline companion, google chrome dinosaur game, with the same classic monochrome interface.

 ## Instructions
 - Press `Any Key` to start the game.